lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 For Standard-mode, Fast-mode and Fast-mode Plus, the timing requirements for each transaction are detailed in Table 10 of the [I2C specification (rev. 6)](https://web.archive.org/web/20210813122132/https://www.nxp.com/docs/en/user-guide/UM10204.pdf).
 To claim complete compatibility at each mode, the state machine timings need to be adapted to whether there are Standard-mode, Fast-mode and Fast-mode Plus targets on the bus.
 Furthermore, depending on the actual capacitance of the bus, even a bus with all Fast-mode Plus capable targets may have to operate at slower speeds than 1 Mbaud.
-For example, the host may need to run at lower frequencies, as discussed in Section 5.2 of the specification, but the computation of the nominal frequency will depend on timing specifications in Table 10, in this case particularly, the limits on t<sub>LOW</sub>, t<sub>HIGH</sub>, t<sub>r</sub>, and t<sub>f</sub>.
+For example, the controller may need to run at lower frequencies, as discussed in Section 5.2 of the specification, but the computation of the nominal frequency will depend on timing specifications in Table 10, in this case particularly, the limits on t<sub>LOW</sub>, t<sub>HIGH</sub>, t<sub>r</sub>, and t<sub>f</sub>.
 Assuming no clock stretching, for a given set of these four parameters the baud rate is then given to be:
 $$ 1/f\_{SCL}=t\_{LOW}+t\_{HIGH}+t\_{r}+t\_{f}. $$

-Thus in order to ensure compliance with the spec in any particular configuration, software will program the I2C host IP with explicit values for each of the following timing parameters, as defined in Figure 38 of the specification.
+Thus in order to ensure compliance with the spec in any particular configuration, software will program the I2C controller IP with explicit values for each of the following timing parameters, as defined in Figure 38 of the specification.
 - t<sub>LOW</sub>: set in register [`TIMING0.TLOW`](registers.md#timing0).
 - t<sub>HIGH</sub>: set in register [`TIMING0.THIGH`](registers.md#timing0).
 - t<sub>r</sub>: set in register [`TIMING1.T_R`](registers.md#timing1).